hweifluids/hweifluids.github.io/_pages/about.md

 I work at The Aerodynamics Acoustics & Noise control Technology Centre (AANTC) of The Hong Kong University of Science and Technology (**HKUST**) as a research assistant.

-Before joining HKUST, I graduted from CDHAW, **Tongji** University with a bachelor's degree and honored with outstanding thesis student, under the supervision of [Prof. Qing Jia](https://auto.tongji.edu.cn/info/1147/8261.htm), and serve as a part-time research assistant at Shanghai Automotive Wind Tunnel Center (SAWTC).
-Then I graduated from Department of Mechanical Engineering, National University of Singapore (**NUS**) with a master's degree with distinction.
+Before joining HKUST, I graduted from CDHAW, **Tongji** University with a bachelor's degree and honored with outstanding thesis student, and serve as a part-time research assistant at Shanghai Automotive Wind Tunnel Center (SAWTC).
+Then I graduated from Department of Mechanical Engineering, National University of Singapore (**NUS**) with a master's degree with distinction and Grade-A Thesis.

 My research interest includes aerodynamics and fluid mechanics.
 On one hand, I employ DNS-based high-order spectral element method (SEM), mainly Nek5000, to solve basic fluid mechanics problems, and on the other hand, I also use commercial CFD tools like Star-CCM+ to simulate engineering cases like automobiles, eVTOLs, and bicycle frameworks.
 I am also extremly interested in experimental fluid mechanics, especially low-speed wind tunnel.
 Additionally, I am learning about 3D data-driven tools (DMD, POD, SPOD) and Lagrangian coherent structure identification (by FTLE).